 - seeking education to achieve optimum health at any age

 I aim to work with my clients to motivate, support and to provide long-lasting changes in attitude towards health and lifestyle.
 My practice incorporates nutrition, lifestyle advice, supplementation and laboratory testing if necessary.

-My bespoke advice addresses a wide range of concerns including areas of digestive health, food allergy and intolerance, weight management, pre and postnatal nutrition, stress management, diabetes, skin problems, stress management and fatigue.
+My bespoke advice addresses a wide range of concerns including areas of digestive health, food allergy and intolerance, weight management, peri and postmenopause nutrition, stress management, diabetes and fatigue.

 I have always been passionate about the medicinal power of food.
 Understanding how food nourishes our bodies to keep us energised and resilient both physically and mentally and how on the flip side, it can deplete us, impacting everyday life.